ryi06/NetTIME/preprocess/README.md

 ```

 ### Retrieve feature signal tracks
 Retreive feature signals (DNase-seq and HOCOMOCO motif enrichment) for prediction dataset.
 Run the following to retrieve data sequentially.
-See [similar example below](#step-2-retrieve-feature-signal-tracks-and-target-labels) for instructions to retrieve data in a high performance computing environment such as [Slurm](https://slurm.schedmd.com/).
+See [similar example](#step-2-retrieve-feature-signal-tracks-and-target-labels) above for instructions to retrieve data in a high performance computing environment such as [Slurm](https://slurm.schedmd.com/).
 ```
 # Process 2nd and 9th entries in ../data/metadata/prediction_example/ct_feature.txt
 for job_id in {2..9}; do